This is the multi-page printable view of this section. Click here to print.

 Virtual Server

-On the Auto-Scaling Group List page, you can check the Virtual Server list of the selected resource.
+Auto-Scaling Group List You can view the Virtual Server list of the selected resource on the page.

 |---|---|